 Let prayer become faithful remembrance.

-Orthodox Daily Prayer helps keep prayer, Scripture, saints, fasting awareness, and the Church calendar close to daily life.
+Orthodox Daily Prayer helps keep prayer lists, daily prayers, Scripture, saints, fasting awareness, and the Church calendar close without turning remembrance into pressure.

 Download the app